medik8s/docs/faq.md

 much of the same code.

-The primary difference between the two implementations is putting Nodes at the center of failure detection to avoid a dependancy on `Machine` objects, which are not common to all kubernetes installations.
+The primary difference between the two implementations is putting Nodes at the center of failure detection to avoid a dependency on `Machine` objects, which are not common to all kubernetes installations.

 ## What is the Relationships to External Remediation API?